-For a finite connected graph $G$, its critical group $K(G)$ is a finite abelian group whose order is the number of the spanning trees of $G$.
-Moreover, there exists a (non-canonical) bijection \cite{Dhar} between the spanning trees of $G$ and elements of $K(G)$, these elements can be also treated as recurrent states of the sandpile dynamics on $G$.
+For a finite connected graph $G$, its critical group $K(G)$ is a finite abelian group whose order equals the number of the spanning trees of $G$.
+Moreover, there exists a (non-canonical) bijection \cite{Dhar} between the spanning trees of $G$ and the elements of $K(G)$; these elements can also be treated as recurrent states of the sandpile dynamics on $G$.

-It is a natural questions which of these connections survive when a graph grows and becomes infinite.
-For example, a lot is known about the set of uniform spanning trees (forests) in $\ZZ^2$ \cite{pemantle1991choosing,jarai2011abelian}.
-If the uniform spanning tree a.s. has one end then a map from spanning trees to the recurrent sandpile states can be defined even in the infinite case \cite{gamlin2014anchored}.
-As we mentioned above, for a finite graph the set of its spanning trees can be provided with a structure of an abelian group.
-It is not clear how to keep it while passing to an infinite graph.
-Another motivation to study sandpiles on infinite graphs is that some of sandpiles' properties can be formulated only via a limiting procedure, e.g. the famous self-organized criticality property states that a sandpile has a power law dependence between the size of an avalanche and its frequency \cite{bhupatiraju2016inequalities}.
+It is a natural question of which connections survive when a graph grows and becomes infinite.
+For example, much is known about the set of uniform spanning trees (forests) in $\ZZ^2$ \cite{pemantle1991choosing,jarai2011abelian}.
+If the uniform spanning tree almost surely has one end, then a map from spanning trees to the recurrent sandpile states can be defined even in the infinite case \cite{gamlin2014anchored}.
+As we mentioned above, for a finite graph, the set of its spanning trees can be provided with the structure of an abelian group.
+How to keep it while passing to an infinite graph is unclear.
+Another motivation to study sandpiles on infinite graphs is that some of the sandpiles' properties can be formulated only via a limiting procedure, e.g., the famous self-organized criticality property states that a sandpile has a power law dependence between the size of an avalanche and its frequency \cite{bhupatiraju2016inequalities}.

-In the first section we remind the reader the facts about a sandpile group for a finite graph.
-In the second section we explain what should be changed to extend the definition of a sandpile group to infinite graphs.
-In the third section we present proofs.
-The forth section is dedicated to the simplest non-trivial example.
-In the fifth and sixth sections we study the torsion of the sandpile group for infinite subgraphs of $\ZZ^2$ (our main object of study).
-The seventh section contains a picture of the relaxation a huge pile of sand on a periodically punctured plane and a discussion about that elusive sandpile group on $\ZZ^2$.
+The first section reviews the key facts about a sandpile group for a finite graph.
+In the second section, we explain what should be changed to extend the definition of a sandpile group to infinite graphs.
+As we learned recently, our approach is quite parallel to that of Maes, C. and Redig, F. and Saada, E. \cite{MR2031036}.
+However, we hope that our presentation provides another point of view.
+In the third section, we present proofs.
+The fourth section is dedicated to the simplest non-trivial example.
+In the fifth and sixth sections, we study the torsion of the sandpile group for infinite subgraphs of $\ZZ^2$ (our main object of study).
+In the seventh section, we discuss the Pontyagin duality perspective.
+The last section contains a picture of the relaxation of a large pile of sand on a periodically punctured plane and a discussion about that elusive sandpile group on $\ZZ^2$.